martijns/SvclogViewer/README.md

 An high-performance alternative for viewing WCF messages with SvcTraceViewer.exe.

 Cannot be used for other types of messages besides WCF messages.
+Note that this only reads the "MessageLogTraceRecord" elements from the logfile.
+An example configuration can be found below.

 ## Installation